Publisher: THQ Nordic

 Level & Game Designers: Sebastian Kraus, Gerald Krison, Mitja Ohm

-Originally released in 2012, Kingdoms of Amalur: Reckoning was bred as the beginnings of a brand new fantasy universe to stand up next to the giants like J.R.R Tolkien’s The Lord of the Rings.
+Originally released in 2012, Kingdoms of Amalur: Reckoning was bred as the beginnings of a brand-new fantasy universe to stand up next to giants like J.R.R.
+Tolkien’s The Lord of the Rings.
 This did not happen.
-Although the game released to mostly positive reviews, the head of 38 Studios Curt Schilling had dug the studio into a debt he could not escape.
+Although the game released to mostly positive reviews, the head of 38 Studios, Curt Schilling, had dug the studio into a debt he could not escape.
 Only months after the game released, the studio closed.
-All of this is to say — I don’t think anyone expected to see the Kingdoms of Amular IP again.
-But THQ Nordic has made it their mission statement to prove that what was once dead, may live again and purchased the IP last year.
+All of this is to say — I don’t think anyone expected to see the Kingdoms of Amalur IP again.
+But THQ Nordic has made it a mission to prove that what was once dead may live again and purchased the IP last year.

 As far as remasters go, Kingdoms of Amalur: Re-Reckoning is a rather disappointing one.
-There are some slight gameplay improvements, but there’s not the level of love put into this you’d expect from remasters in 2020.
+There are some slight gameplay improvements, but there isn’t the level of love you’d expect from remasters in 2020.

-The package includes the base game and both expansions that were released, Teeth of Naros and Legend of Dead Kel.
+The package includes the base game and both expansions that were released, Teeth of Naros and The Legend of Dead Kel.
 That’s well over a hundred hours of content.
-Even when I rolled credits I had over 40 side quests uncompleted in my quest-log.
+Even when I rolled credits I had over 40 side quests uncompleted in my quest log.

 The whole game has been given a slight visual upgrade.
-And by slight, I do mean, minuscule.
+And by slight, I do mean minuscule.
 Most of the time you can barely tell the difference.
-Textures haven’t been touched and as far as I could — at least on a PS4 Pro — the most noticeable difference was some nicer lighting and maybe, just maybe, some softer edges.
+Textures haven’t been touched and — at least on a PS4 Pro — the most noticeable difference was some nicer lighting and maybe, just maybe, some softer edges.

-Most of the improvements have been to the gameplay and they are good changes.
-Each zone in the game now re-calculates the enemy levels each time you enter an area opposed to just the first time.
-There’s also no level locking you out of areas.
-You can brute force your way into most areas of the game and eventually return to earlier areas feeling stronger.
-These slight, but noticeable changes mean the games now feels like a better package, it flows better zone-to-zone, and you’re left feeling like you’re able to explore at your will.
+Most of the improvements have been to the gameplay, and they are good changes.
+Each zone now re-calculates enemy levels every time you enter an area, as opposed to just the first time.
+There’s also no level-locking gating you out of areas.
+You can brute-force your way into most places and eventually return to earlier zones feeling stronger.
+These slight but noticeable changes mean the game now feels like a better package — it flows better zone-to-zone, and you’re left feeling like you’re able to explore at will.

-What made the first game a success in critics eyes in 2012 still works well today.
-Kingdoms of Amalur: Reckoning uses a combination of almost God of War inspired button mashing and your typical RPG classes.
-The breadth of options when it comes to how you choose to play Amalur is the game’s defining feature.
+What made the first game a success in critics’ eyes in 2012 still works well today.
+Kingdoms of Amalur: Reckoning uses a combination of almost God of War–inspired button-mashing and your typical RPG classes.
+The breadth of options for how you choose to play Amalur is the game’s defining feature.
 You’re free to mix-and-match rogue skills and weapons with mage spells.
 You can be a master of none or a taster of all classes.
-Choose to focus in on your typical fantasy class structures if you must.
-The choice is yours.
+Choose to focus on your typical fantasy class structures if you must — the choice is yours.

-The open-world and mission structure is what feels the most dated.
-There’s a lot of missions, but they all feel the same.
+The open world and mission structure are what feel the most dated.
+There are a lot of missions, but they all feel the same.
 There’s a huge world, but it doesn’t truly feel open.
 There’s no way to travel faster on foot and exploration rarely rewards you with anything other than a weapon you’ll melt or sell.

-Every mission, be it from the core quest line or a random side quest taken from a villager, always seems to end or start with fighting.
-Every single mission is: go to a place, kill enemies, rinse and repeat.
+Every mission, be it from the core quest line or a random side quest taken from a villager, almost always ends or starts with fighting.
+Go to a place, kill enemies, rinse and repeat.
 It’s an odd dichotomy for a game that encourages so much freedom of choice.

 The game also has one of the most cumbersome UI and loot systems I’ve played.
-There’s no way to quickly compare weapons you’re looting to what you have equipped.
-And although you may want to play as a mage for one mission and a stealthy thief in another, there are no customisable load-outs to make switching pieces of gear easy.
+There’s no way to quickly compare looted weapons to what you have equipped.
+And although you may want to play as a mage for one mission and a stealthy thief in another, there are no customizable loadouts to make switching gear easy.

 I haven’t spoken about the story because I found it to be a bore.
-Back when the game released I watched a friend play it and thought my lack of interest was because I wasn’t in control of the game, but no, it’s simply a rather lacklustre campaign.
-Your player-created character is able to defy destiny and weave their fate how they choose.
-There’s a big bad-dude with plans for world-destruction (or something) and then there’s you and your friends along the way putting a stop to that.
-I just couldn’t get over the library pile of lore and background information that seemingly always being dumped at your footsteps no matter how intriguing the bigger lore of Amalur presents.
+Back when the game released I watched a friend play it and thought my lack of interest was because I wasn’t in control, but no — it’s simply a rather lacklustre campaign.
+Your player-created character can defy destiny and weave their fate.
+There’s a big bad with plans for world destruction (or something) and then there’s you and your friends putting a stop to that.
+I just couldn’t get over the library-sized pile of lore and background information that seemingly is always being dumped at your feet, no matter how intriguing the bigger lore of Amalur can be.